transdigiware/hyperledger-fabric-on-linux-one/README.md

     ![Make the file executable.](images/Linux1ScriptExecutable.png)

 24. Before running the script, you'll need to add your user id to the docker group.
-To do this, enter `sudo user mod -aG docker linux1` .
+To do this, enter `sudo usermod -aG docker linux1` .
 To verify that the command worked, enter `docker` .
 Your output should look like the image below.

     ![Add user id to docker group.](images/AddIDtoDocker.png)